 - Tax rates: The tax rate for an LLC depends on the total income of the owner.
 At higher levels of net income, the LLC may be paying taxes at a lower tax rate than a corporation.
 For example, the corporate tax rate for $75,000 in taxable income is 34%, while the personal tax rate for this same taxable income is 25%.
 (Other factors and other income may be included in the personal income of a business owner.)

 - Double taxation: Corporate owners may be subject to double taxation, while an LLC owner is not.
 Corporate owners have double taxation.
 The corporation pays taxes on corporate net income, and the corporate owners must pay tax on any dividend income they receive.

 - All profits are taxable: LLC members must pay taxes on their distributive share of the profit of the company, even if they have not received a distribution of those profits.
 Owners of a corporation do not pay taxes on profits unless they are distributed, usually in the form of dividends.

 - No property tax exemption: Some states exempt corporations from property tax, but not other entities, including LLCs.

 - Self-employment taxes: LLC owners must pay self-employment taxes (Social Security/Medicare) while corporate owners who serve as employees only pay half of the self-employment tax amount on their salaries; the rest is paid by the corporation.

-Disclaimer: Every company's tax situation is different, and tax situations change over time as a company grows and becomes more profitable.
-I am not a CPA or an attorney, and nothing in this article or on this site should be considered as tax or legal advice.
-My purpose is to give you general information about this subject so you can discuss it with your tax adviser.
-Be sure to have this discussion before you make any decisions on the structure of your business or changing that structure.
+Every company's tax situation is different, and tax situations change over time as a company grows and becomes more profitable.
+The purpose of this article is to give you general information about this subject so you can discuss it with your tax adviser.
+Be sure to have this discussion so that you can be well informed before you make any decisions on the structure of your business or changing your business structure.